 - Nori Komi Furikake – it includes tiny pieces of seasoned nori komi seaweed as the primary ingredient

-Those who love a little tanginess and spiciness in their food, wasabi furikake is the best choice.
+For those who love a little tanginess and spiciness in their food, wasabi furikake is best.

 The best way to get the flavor is to sprinkle it on steamed fish or cooked rice.
 You can also combine wasabi furikake with green tea and rice to make a hot cup of chazuke soup.